Miller Lab | Our Team | UC Davis MIND Institute

 Meghan Miller, Ph.D.

-Meghan Miller, Ph.D. is an Associate Professor in the Department of Psychiatry and Behavioral Sciences and the MIND Institute.
+Meghan Miller, Ph.D., is a Professor in the Department of Psychiatry and Behavioral Sciences and the MIND Institute.
 Her research uses a developmental psychopathology framework to understand the early emergence of neurodevelopmental disabilities, with a particular focus on autism and attention-deficit hyperactive disorder (ADHD).
 The long-range goal is that this work will help identify factors that account for the transition from risk to disorder, and will be highly translational, delineating core shared processes to be targeted by transdiagnostic prevention and early intervention efforts.
 She is also a licensed clinical psychologist.

 • Sarah Bayoumi, B.A.